 What do I receive when finished and how long does it take?

 Students who complete the Electrical Technology program receive a certificate.
 The program can be completed in as little as 18 months.
-When you finish the certificate program, you can register to take the General Electrician’s Certification Exam.

 How much does the program cost?